rsyslog/rsyslog/source/configuration/basic_structure.rst

 - all rules are **always** fully evaluated, no matter if a filter matches or not (so we do **not** stop at the first match).
-If message processing shall stop, the "discard" action (represented by the tilde character or the stop command) must explicitely be executed.
-If discard is executed, message processing immediately stops, without eveluating any further rules.
+If message processing shall stop, the "discard" action (represented by the tilde character or the stop command) must explicitly be executed.
+If discard is executed, message processing immediately stops, without evaluating any further rules.

-- an action list constains one or many actions
+- an action list contains one or many actions

 - inside an action list no further filters are possible